Biography

 ARTIST STATEMENT

 Images are constructed in the studio through contemplative study and manipulation of a hand-built, sculptural environment.
 Within this constructed space, photographs transcend consensus reality, blurring boundaries between real and fictitious worlds.
-Seeking that invisible thing which is at once unseen and everywhere; an investigation and interrogation of potential signals, I consider photography as both a tool for escape and a means of self-knowledge, a door into the dark.
+Seeking the invisible, which is at once unseen and everywhere; I consider photography as both a tool for escape and a means of self-knowledge, a door into the dark.

 Compositions evolve, are photographed, and then devolve into the next image.
 Materials and objects photographed are discarded or reincorporated into future works, secondary to the photograph itself.
 Black and white negatives are contact-printed in cyanotype, silver gelatin, or enlarged in the darkroom to create large-scale silver prints.
 Large-format color negatives are scanned and converted to digital with minimal editing of the image.